My 20th Century: Plot

-In Budapest in 1880, two twin daughters, Dóra and Lili, are born.
+In Budapest in 1880, two twin sisters, Dóra and Lili, are born.
 After their mother dies, the twins support themselves by selling matches in the street.
 When they fall asleep one night, two men take their matches and, after a coin flip, each takes a girl and they go their separate ways.

 On New Year's Eve 1900, Dóra, a drifter, finds herself aboard the Orient Express trying to scam two men out of money.
 In Austria, Lili, now a revolutionary, boards the train where she is briefly seen by Dóra, who is drunk and instantly forgets her.

 At a library, Lili encounters Z, a man who will not stop staring at her.
 The two become acquainted and Z falls in love with her, but Lili, who is carrying a bomb which she plans to use to kill the minister of the interior, remains focused on her politics even when her plot fails.

-Later, Z encounters Dóra on a boat.
+Later, Z encounters Dóra on a ship.
 Believing her to be Lili, he gives her the number of his cabin where she robs him and the two later have sex.

 When Z and Lili meet again, he takes her to his apartment.
 Lili, who had previously sexually rejected Z, apologizes to him and tells him she regrets her previous decision.
 Believing that Lili is apologizing for robbing him, Z takes her to his apartment and they have sex.
 The following evening Lili attacks the minister with a bomb, but after looking into his eyes she blows out the bomb and runs away.
 Seeking refuge from a crowd of police, Lili hides in a fun house where, turning a corner, she sees Dóra.
 Z finds his way there as well and briefly sees them both together before the two run away from him.